chevah/geck/content/documentation.rst

 * Decision-makers involved in the implementation of the software.
   They can include the business and technical arm of the organization.

+* Chevah development team to check the specifications of a functionality.

+* Chevah support team to direct support queries to parts of the documentation.

-Both types will have varying form of technical backgrounds and familiarity with the software.
+Readers will have varying form of technical backgrounds and familiarity with the software and its features and functionalities.

 Semantic Linefeeds